Informatics, systems analysis, and modeling

 Integrating pathway information and "cell maps" to answer cancer biology problems in conjunction with omic data.

 Large-scale integrative computing and analysis.

 Computational tools and platforms for precision medicine.

 Integrative systems biology modeling of cancer processes.

 OHSU is also home to significant computational research outside of the BME Department.
-See the Computational Biology Group, the Department of Medical Informatics and Clinical Epidemiology, the Department of Computer Science & Electrical Engineering, as well as other departments which are home to computational faculty: Molecular and Medical Genetics, Radiation Medicine, and Molecular Microbiology & Immunology.
+See the Computational Biology Group, the Department of Medical Informatics and Clinical Epidemiology, the Department of Computer Science and Electrical Engineering, as well as other departments which are home to computational faculty: Molecular and Medical Genetics, Radiation Medicine, and Molecular Microbiology and Immunology.